 Fran Silvestre, founder of Fran Silvestre Arquitectos in a candid conversation with Asli Say of PA discussing his architectural experience, design methodologies, projects, and vision.

-Fran Silvestre Arquitectos was founded in 2005 in Valencia, Spain by a multidisciplinary group of architects.
-The office develops international projects varying from residential and cultural to institutional and public projects for its clients in Europe, the USA, and Russia.
-The portfolio of Fran Silvestre Arquitectos includes a lot of projects in different sizes and budgets.
+Founded in 2005, Fran Silvestre Arquitectos develops international projects varying from residential and cultural to institutional and public projects for its clients in Europe, the USA, and Russia.
+The portfolio of Fran Silvestre Arquitectos includes a variety of projects in different sizes and budgets.
 It is, however, a part of the office philosophy that the project must acclimate to its geography and the climate by paying attention to the economy despite the size of the budget and by evading extravagancy.

-Its founder, Fran Silvestre, has studied architecture at Politècnica de València and has completed his master’s degree in urban planning at Technische Universiteit Eindhoven.
+The founder, Fran Silvestre, has studied architecture at Politècnica de València and has completed his master’s degree in urban planning at Technische Universiteit Eindhoven.
 Later on, he won a scholarship to work in the office of the Pritzker award-winning Portuguese architect Alvaro Siza, and together they designed several projects.
-Fran Silvestre currently teaches master degree courses on architecture, design and innovation at Universidad Europea.
-The following is Asli Say’s conversation with Fran Silvestre about his architecture experience, design methodologies, projects, and his visions.
+Fran Silvestre currently teaches master’s degree courses on architecture, design, and innovation at Universidad Europea.

 Asli Say : As a Spanish architect from Valencia, could you talk about what kind of impact the Mediterranean area has had on your architecture?